12 Things You Need to Know About Your Nest Thermostat

 5. Will Alexa Work with a Nest Thermostat?

-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.
+Yes, your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+At the same time, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Users can lock the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.

 If you want to lock your Nest:

-A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.
+Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.

 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.